 Homeowners purchasing replacement windows for their homes have three options when it comes to the glass inserted in the window frame- single, double, and triple pane.
 Single pane windows have one glass panel.
 Double-pane windows have two glass panels that are air-tight and separated by a layer of gas, and triple-pane windows have three panels of glass and two gas layers.

 We recommend installing a double or triple pane window in your home.
-Even though single-pane windows are less expensive, they are not insulated and made of inferior materials.
-Double pane and triple pane windows provide more insulation making your home cooler in the summer and warmer in the winter.
+Even though single-pane windows are less expensive, they are not insulated and are made of inferior materials.
+Double pane and triple-pane windows provide more insulation making your home cooler in the summer and warmer in the winter.
 These options will also save you money on your energy bills each month because of their high insulation.

 There are some additional window features that can increase the price of a window.
 For example:

 Many contractors do not include capping in the pricing of their window replacements.
 We recommend you always cap the outside of your windows to prevent any infiltration into your home.
-Capping will include pieces of aluminum (usually to match the color of your window) wrapped around all sides of the window to prevent water, insects and other elements from entering the structural frame of the window.
+Capping will include pieces of aluminum (usually to match the color of your window) wrapped around all sides of the window to prevent water, insects, and other elements from entering the structural frame of the window.

 There are many grid options available for windows of all shapes and sizes.
 Grids are the designs on the glass of the windows.
 The most common grid styles for windows in New York are colonial, queen ann, or diamond.
 These grid styles can come as contoured, flat, or inserted between the panes of glass.
 The more material that is used the more expensive the grid option.
 The most expensive grids are the ones placed inside the glass which give you the added benefit of never having to clean the grids of the windows.